-The Executive of Finance shall prepare that estimate for the CEO/Principal in the light of past and future commitments, intended activity, ESFA guidance and similar information.
-College Budget Managers shall ensure that all relevant information is provided to the Head of Finance and Executive of Finance for review and approval, in accordance with the agreed timetable, to enable the estimate to be prepared.
+The Chief Financial Operations Officer shall prepare that estimate for the CEO/Principal in the light of past and future commitments, intended activity, ESFA guidance and similar information.
+College Budget Holders shall ensure that all relevant information is provided to the Head of Finance and Chief Financial Operations Officer for review and approval, in accordance with the agreed timetable, to enable the estimate to be prepared.